MicrosoftDocs/common-data-model-and-service/common-data-model/manufacturing-accelerator.md

 ## Site-map extensions

-The Manufacturing Accelerator can be used with Microsoft Dynamics 365 or independently with the core solution layer that is not dependent on Microsoft Dynamics 365.
-This independent solution layer can be leveraged to build Model driven and Canvas based Power Apps applications.
+The Manufacturing Accelerator can be used with Microsoft Dynamics 365, or independently using the core solution layer that is not dependent on Microsoft Dynamics 365.
+This independent solution layer can be used  to build model driven and canvas based Power Apps applications.

-When the accelerator is installed into Dynamics 365 it enables you to optimize supplier operational processes including PO, expected receipts, and invoicing based on the IATI standard.
+When the accelerator is installed into Dynamics 365, it enables you to optimize supplier operational processes including PO, expected receipts, and invoicing based on the IATI standard.
 You can also leverage the entire solution within Dynamics 365.

-The manufacturing data model is developed in collaboration with partners, industry experts and open initiatives to ensure interoperability and accelerate supplier impact.
+The manufacturing data model is developed in collaboration with partners, industry experts and open initiatives to ensure interoperability, and to accelerate supplier impact.

 ## Entities and workflows
 This accelerator includes these entities to support the supplier relationship management scenario: